 Leadscrews and leadscrews are manufactured to imperial or metric standards, which can cause compatibility issues between workpieces made on different lathes.

 The carriage holds the cutting tool and moves it longitudinally to the workpiece for turning operations or perpendicularly for planning operations.
 The carriage consists of two casts: the top of the saddle and the side or apron.

 The tailstock refers to the central mount that is placed opposite the headstock.
 Unlike a headstock, the spindle in the tailstock - which may contain a cone to hold drills, padlocks, or other tools - does not rotate.
 Instead, it moves longitudinally under the action of the lead screw.

 Turning Center Operations

 There are many operations that can be performed on a lathe and even more that can be performed on a turning center.
 Some of the most common include:

-CNC turning centers are available in either horizontal or vertical configuration.
+CNC turning centers are available in either horizontal or vertical configurations.
 There are also reverse vertical turning centers that reverse the position of the spindle and chuck.
 All three types of machines generally consist of the same basic components (i.e. headstock, carriage, etc.) but differ in orientation.
-The decision whether to choose a horizontal, vertical or inverted lathe depends on many factors, but there are some practical rules that can help you make up your mind.
+The decision of whether to choose a horizontal, vertical, or inverted lathe depends on many factors, but there are some practical rules that can help you make up your mind.
 Center spindle CNC lathes are also one special choice.

 The turret tooling consists of mounting a set of cutting tools on a rotating, indexed tool holder.
 In contrast, assembly tooling consists of positioning a row of tools inside the lathe on a cross slide that is similar to the table on a milling machine.